Gee, thanks a lot, Unity...

 Magli Draelyn the Half-Dragon Mage

-Control two sides of the same character!
+Switch between two sides of the same character!

 Status | In development |